Como's Golden Records

 Como's Golden Records is a compilation album by Perry Como released by RCA Victor in late 1954 or early 1955.

 According to Billboard, the album's title referred to the fact that the songs it compiled were "Golden Records" — the ones that "sold over a million".
 It had songs from as early as 1945 and up to one of Como's (then) latest hits – "Wanted".

 Release

-The album, originally released with a gold cover, compiled eight tracks and was available in two formats: as a 10-inch LP record (cat. no. LPM-3224) and as double-EP record in a gatefold sleeve (EPB-3224).
+The album, originally released with a gold cover, compiled eight tracks and was available in two formats: as a 10-inch LP record (cat. no. LPM-3224) and as a double-EP record in a gatefold sleeve (EPB-3224).

-In 1958, it was re-issued on a 12-inch LP with a new cover (cat. no. LOP 1007).
+In 1958, the album was reissued as a 12-inch LP with a new cover and catalog number, LOP 1007.
 The new version had 14 tracks, seven on each side.
+In 1959, the album was reissued again, under revised catalog number LPM-1981; the contents were not changed.

 Reception

 Billboard reviewed the 10-inch LP in its issue from 26 February 1955, praising the "attractive gold album cover".
 "It's a clever packaging idea, and should pay off well in sales," wrote the reviewer, also noting "the liner commentary by Irving Berlin", saying that it enhanced the "prospects of the LP".
 The album was awarded a rating of 78 points out of 100.

 In his retrospective review of the 1958 version for AllMusic, Stephen Cook notes that, although "supplanted by more recent hits roundups on CD, this original RCA package still offers listeners a solid mix of Perry Como's big smashes from the '40s and '50s", giving the album 4 out of 5 possible stars.